jlicit/youtube-context/src/sql_pipeline/README.md

 `13_event_tag_cooccur_vw` computes pairwise tag co-occurrences from event-level tags, with both raw and 30-minute-capped dwell weights so you can rank meaningful tag relationships without long videos dominating.

+`14_creator_return_rewatch_weekly_vw` Single weekly view that tracks whether viewers return to the same creator within 7 days and how often any video is a rewatch.
+It exposes both per-creator rows and an overall “ALL_CREATORS” row, plus sanity-check fields (weighted_from_parts) to verify that the overall rate equals a properly weighted mean of per-creator rates.

 ## Features
 ### 01_watch_events_fe
 - Typing and parsing for messy `date` and `time` fields (multiple formats, SAFE_* parsing).